steffitan23/cubstart-website/content/course-info.md

 ## Course Material

 The course content is split into lectures, optional labs, homework, and a final project.
-You are expected to form teams of up to 4 at the start of the semester, who will be your group to navigate homework projects and deliver a final project with.
+Your final project will be in teams of up to 4, so you can team up with friends or find teammates in lab and lecture.
+We will also have an option for random groupiings for those who don't have groups.

 ## Lectures (Tuesdays 5-6pm PT)